eellak/gsoc2018-arimamadurai/FINAL-REPORT.md

 **The Project took place during the Google Summer of Code 2018.**

-This project aimed to add Greek script to the Google Font *Arima Madurai*.
+This project aimed to add Greek script to the Google Font [Arima Madurai](https://github.com/NDISCOVER/Arima-Font).
+You can see the original proposal for GSOC [here](https://github.com/eellak/gsoc2018-arimamadurai/blob/master/PROPOSAL.pdf).

 Arima Madurai is a font created by Natanael Gana and Joana Correia of NDISCOVER — a Portuguese type foundry.
 It is a multiscripts display font with 8 weights from thin to black and have a strong calligraphic influence.
 It has a lot of personality so it can be recognisable in headlines or brand names uses.

-You can view the original Github repository of the project [here](https://github.com/NDISCOVER/Arima-Font).
+Arima Madurai already supports Tamil, Malayalam and Latin scripts and I would like to add Greek extended script to the glyphset.
+The fact that the font already supports multi scripts is a real benefit to the project: Arima Madurai already acts in non latin typographic environment and therefore displays a large set of shapes that can be used to match the Greek glyphs with the other ones.

 #### Process

+You can find the repository on which I worked to add the Greek script [here](https://github.com/eellak/gsoc2018-arimamadurai).

 You can find the Journal of the process [here](https://github.com/eellak/gsoc2018-arimamadurai/blob/master/00_PROCESS/00_JOURNAL.md) and take a look at the design process.
 You can also find the [different feedbacks](https://github.com/eellak/gsoc2018-arimamadurai/tree/master/00_PROCESS/05_FEEDBACKS) from my mentor Emilios Theofanous.